 “[Rabbi Yoḥanan son of Zakkai used to say,] ‘If you have a sapling in your hand, and it is said to you, ‘Behold, there is the Messiah’—go on with your planting, and afterward go out and receive him” (Avot de-Rabbi Natan B, 31).

-Our Rabbis taught: the seventh [i.e., שְׁמִטָה (shemittah), year of release] at the end of which the son of David comes—in the first year, this verse will be fulfilled: And I caused it to rain upon one city, and caused it not to rain upon another city (Amos 4:7), in the second, the arrows of hunger will be sent forth; in the third, a great famine, in the course of which men, women, and children, devout men and men on whose behalf miracles occur will die, and Torah will be forgotten by its students; in the fourth, plenty and no plenty; in the fifth, great plenty, when men will eat, drink and rejoice, and Torah will return to its disciples; in the sixth, קוֹלוֹת (qolot), sounds [either heavenly voices announcing the advent of Messiah, or the blasts of the great shofar, see Isaiah 27:13]; in the seventh, wars; and at the conclusion of the seventh Son of David will come.
-Rabbi Yosef said: But so many sevenths have passed, yet has he not come!—Abbaye said: Were there then sounds in the sixth and wars in the seventh!
-Moreover, have they transpired in this order!
+Our Rabbis taught: The seventh [שְׁמִטָה (shemittah), year of release] at the end of which the Son of David comes—in the first year, this verse will be fulfilled: And I rained on one town but on another town did not rain (Amos 4:7); in the second, arrows of hunger will be sent forth; in the third, a great famine, in the course of which men, women, and children, devout men, and men on whose behalf miracles occur, will die, and Torah will be forgotten by her disciples; in the fourth, plenty and no plenty; in the fifth, great plenty, when men will eat, drink and rejoice, and Torah will return to her disciples; in the sixth, קוֹלוֹת (qolot), sounds [either heavenly voices announcing the advent of Messiah, or the blasts of the great shofar, see Isaiah 27:13]; in the seventh, wars; and at the conclusion of the seventh Son of David will come.
+Rabbi Yosef said: But so many sevenths have passed, yet he has not come!
+Abbaye said: Were there then sounds in the sixth and wars in the seventh?
+Moreover, have they transpired in this order?

 As Your enemies reviled Your anointed one’s footsteps (Psalms 89:52).
-It has been taught, Rabbi Yehudah said: in the generation when the Son of David comes, the house of assembly will be for whores, Galilee in ruins, Gavlan [i.e., Bashan] lie desolate, the border inhabitants wander about from city to city, receiving no hospitality, the wisdom of scribes will stink, sin‑fearing men despised, the face of the generation will be like the face of a dog, and truth entirely lacking, as is written, Yea, truth fails; and he that departs from evil has stripped himself (Isaiah 59:15).
-What is yea, truth נֶעְדֶּרֶת (ne’ederet), fails?—the academy of Rav said: This teaches that it will be like עֳדָרִים (adarim), flocks, and depart.
-What is and he that departs from evil מִשְׁתּוֹלֵל (mishtolel), has stripped himself—the academy of Rav Shila said: He who departs from evil will be מִשְׁתּוֹלֵל (mishtolel), made barefoot, by the people [i.e., deemed insane, cf. Micah 1:8: Therefore I will lament and wail, I will go שׁוֹלָל (sholal), stripped, and naked: I will make a wailing like the jackals, and mourning like the ostriches].
+It has been taught, Rabbi Yehudah said: In the generation when the Son of David comes, the meeting place [of the Sages] will become a whorehouse, the Galilee will be destroyed, the highland [Bashan] will be desolate, the border people will wander from city to city and none will show them mercy, the wisdom of scribes will stink, sin‑fearing people will be detested, the face of the generation will be like the face of a dog, and truth will be missing, as is written, And truth is not to be found, who turns from evil is despoiled (Isaiah 59:15).
+What is And truth נֶעְדֶּרֶת (ne’edderet), is not to be found?
+The academy of Rav said: This teaches that it will be like עֳדָרִים (adarim), flocks, and depart.
+What is who turns from evil מִשְׁתּוֹלֵל (mishtolel), is despoiled?
+The academy of Rav Shila said: He who turns aside from evil will be מִשְׁתּוֹלֵל (mishtolel), made barefoot, by the people [i.e., deemed insane, cf. Micah 1:8: For this would I lament and would wail, I would go שׁוֹלָל (sholal), naked, and bare.
+I would raise a lament like the jackals and mourning like the ostriches].

 Rava said: At first I would say that there is no truth in the world.
 Whereupon one of the Rabbis, Rav Tavut is his name—others say, Rav Tavyomei—who, even if he were given all the treasures of the world, would not lie, told me that he once came to a place called קוּשְׁטָא (qushta), Truth, in which no one ever told lies, and where no man ever died before his time.
 Now, he married one of their women, by whom he had two sons.
-One day his wife was sitting and washing her hair, when a neighbour came and knocked at the door.
-Thinking to himself that it would not be proper [to tell her that his wife was washing herself], he called out, ‘She is not here.’
+One day his wife was sitting and washing her hair, when a neighbor came and knocked at the door.
+Thinking to himself that it would not be proper [to tell the neighbor that his wife was washing herself], he called out, ‘She is not here.’
 [As a punishment for this] his two sons died.
 Then people of that town came to him and questioned him, ‘What is the cause of this?’
 So he told them what had happened.
 They said to him, ‘Leave, pray, this town, and do not incite Death against these men [i.e., us].’

-It has been taught: Rabbi Nehorai said: in the generation when Messiah comes, young men will insult the old, and old men will stand before the young; daughters will rise up against their mothers, and daughters-in-law against their mothers-in-law.
-The face of the generation will be like the face of a dog, and a son will not be humble in his father’s presence.
+It has been taught: Rabbi Nehorai said: In the generation when Messiah comes, young men will insult the old, and old men will stand before the young; daughters will rise up against their mothers, and daughters-in-law against their mothers-in-law [see Micah 7:6].
+The face of the generation will be like the face of a dog, and a son will not be humble before his father.

-It has been taught, Rabbi Neḥemiyah said: in the generation of Messiah’s coming impudence will increase, and the cost will corrupt, the vine yield its fruit, yet wine will be costly [i.e., everyone will be drunk, so that in spite of the abundant yield, there will be a scarcity], and the Kingdom will be converted to the heresy with none to rebuke them [a prediciton of the conversion of Rome to Christianity under Constantine the Great in 313 C.E.].
-This supports Rabbi Yitsḥaq, who said: Son of David will not come until the whole world is converted to heresy.
+It has been taught, Rabbi Neḥemiah said: In the generation of Messiah’s coming impudence will increase, and the cost [of living] will corrupt [people, making them thieves], the vine will give its fruit but wine will be costly [or: scarce], and the kingdom will turn to sectarianism, and there will be no rebuke [a prediction of the conversion of Rome to Christianity under Constantine the Great in 313 C.E.].
+This supports Rabbi Yitsḥaq, who said: Son of David will not come until the entire kingdom turns to sectarianism.
 Rava said: What is the verse?
 If the skin blanch has covered his whole body, he shall declare the affliction clean (Leviticus 13:13) [when all are heretics, it is a sign that the world is about to be made clean by the advent of Messiah].

-Our Rabbis taught: Yes, YHWH champions His people, for His servants He shows change of heart when He sees that power is gone, no ruler or helper remains (Deuteronomy 32:36): Son of David will not come until denunciators are in abundance [Israel will be at the mercy of informers].
-Another interpretation: until disciples of the wise are few.
+Our Rabbis taught: Yes, YHWH champions His people, for His servants He shows change of heart when He sees that power is gone, no ruler or helper remains (Deuteronomy 32:36): Son of David will not come until traitors are in abundance [Israel will be at the mercy of traitors].
+Another interpretation: Until disciples of the Sages are few.
 Another interpretation: until the [last] perutah has gone from the purse.
-Yet another interpretation: until the redemption is despaired of, as is written, no ruler or helper remains, as—were it possible [to say so]—Israel had neither Supporter nor Helper.
-Even as Rabbi Zera, who, whenever he chanced upon rabbis engaging [in calculating the time of the Messiah’s coming], would say to them: I beg of you, do not postpone it, for it has been taught: Three come unawares: Messiah, a found article, and a scorpion.
+Another interpretation: Until the redemption is despaired of, as is written, no ruler or helper remains, as—were it possible [to say so]—Israel had neither Supporter nor Helper.
+Even as Rabbi Zera, who, whenever he happened upon rabbis engaging [in calculating the time of the Messiah’s coming], would say to them: I beg of you, do not postpone it, for it has been taught: Three come unawares: Messiah, a found article, and a scorpion.

-Rav Qattina said: The world is six thousand years, and one is desolate, as is written, And YHWH alone shall be exalted in that day (Isaiah 2:11).
-Abbaye said: It is desolate two, as is said, After two days will He revive us: on the third day He will raise us up, and we shall live in His sight (Hosea 6:2) [see Rabbi David ben Yehudah ha-Ḥasid, Sefer Mar’ot Ha-Zove’ot, 106:13].
+Rav Qattina said: A world is six thousand years, and one is desolate, as is written, And YHWH alone shall be raised high on that day (Isaiah 2:11).
+Abbaye said: It is desolate two, as is said, He will revive us after two days, on the third day raise us up, that we may live in His presence (Hosea 6:2) [see Rabbi David ben Yehudah he-Ḥasid, Sefer Mar’ot Ha-Tsove’ot, 106:13].

-It has been taught in accordance with Rav Qattina: Just as the seventh year is one year of release in seven, so is the world: one thousand years out of seven shall be fallow, as is written, And YHWH alone shall be exalted in that day, and it is further said, A psalm, a song for the Sabbath day (Psalms 92:1)—the day that is altogether Sabbath.
+It has been taught in accordance with Rav Qattina: Just as the seventh year is one year of release in seven, so is a world: one thousand years out of seven shall be fallow, as is written, And YHWH alone shall be raised high on that day, and it is further said, A psalm, a song for the Sabbath day (Psalms 92:1)—the day that is altogether Sabbath.
 It is also said, For a thousand years in Your eyes are like yesterday gone (Psalms 90:4).

-The Tanna debe Eliyyahu teaches: The world is six thousand years.
-Two thousand תֹהוּ (tohu), chaos; two thousand תוֹרָה (torah), Law; two thousand years the days of Messiah.
+The Tanna debe Eliyyahu teaches: A world is six thousand years: two thousand תֹּהוּ (tohu), chaos; two thousand תּוֹרָה (torah), Law; two thousand years the days of Messiah.

-Elijah said to Rav Yehudah, the brother of Rav Salia the Devout: ‘The world is not less than eighty-five jubilees, and in the last jubilee the son of David will come.’
-He asked him, ‘At the beginning or at the end?’—he replied, ‘I do not know.’
-‘Shall [this period] be completed or not?’
+Elijah said to Rav Yehudah, the brother of Rav Sala the Devout: ‘The world is not less than eighty-five jubilees, and in the last jubilee the Son of David will come.’
+He asked him, ‘At the beginning or at the end?’
+He replied, ‘I do not know.’
+‘Shall this [period] be completed or not?’
 ‘I do not know,’ he answered.
-Rav Ashi said: He said this to him, ‘Before that, do not expect him; afterwards you may await him.’
+Rav Ashi said: He said this to him, ‘Before that, do not lookout for him; afterwards lookout for him.’

 Rav Ḥanan son of Taḥlifa sent [word] to Rabbi Yosef: I once met a man who possessed a scroll written in Hebrew in Assyrian characters.
 I said to him: ‘How did this come to you?’
 He replied, ‘I hired myself as a mercenary in the Roman army, and found it amongst the Roman archives.
 In it is stated that 4,291 years after Creation the world will be orphaned.
 [As to the years following,] some of them will be spent in the war of the great sea monsters, and some in the war of Gog and Magog, and the remaining [period] will be the era of Messiah, whilst the blessed Holy One, will renew His world only after seven thousand years.’
 Rabbi Abba the son of Rabba said: The statement was after five thousand years.